hashicorp/design-system/website/docs/getting-started/for-designers/partials/setup-guide.md

 ## Support

-If you have any questions or need assistance using Helios libraries, don’t hesitate to <LinkTo @route="support">reach out for support</LinkTo>.
+If you have any questions or need assistance using Helios libraries, don’t hesitate to <LinkTo class="doc-link-generic" @route="support">reach out for support</LinkTo>.